Log in

 Note: this regime applies only in certain sectors, for specific activities within your company, and exclusively for new employees.

-Below we explain these three conditions in more detail.
+Below we further explain these three conditions.

-This concerns, besides Bpost, private sector companies belonging to one of the following (sub)joint committees:
+This concerns, besides Bpost, private sector companies belonging to one of the following (sub) joint committees:

 • The supplementary joint committee for workers no. 100